Homological mirror symmetry for curves of higher genus: Maurer-Cartan theory for pro-nilpotent DG Lie algebras

 In order to be able to exponentiate the gauge vector fields on $\mg^1,$ we will deal with {\it pro-nilpotent} DG Lie algebras.

 \begin{defi} A DG Lie algebra $\mg$ is called pro-nilpotent if it is equipped with a complete decreasing filtration $\mg=L_1\mg\supset L_2\mg\supset\dots,$ such that

 \end{defi}

-If $\mg$ is pro-nilpotent, then Lie algebra $\mg^0$ is also such, and hence can be exponentiated to a pro-nilpotent group by Baker-Campbell -Hausdorff formula.
-This group then acts on MC elements $\alpha\in \mg^1.$ We call two such elements equivalent if they lie in the same orbit of this action.
+If $\mg$ is pro-nilpotent, then Lie algebra $\mg^0$ is also such, and hence we get a pro-nilpotent group $G^0.$ As a set, it equals to $\mg^0,$ and the product is given by the Baker-Campbell-Hausdorff formula.
+The group $G^0$ then acts on MC elements $\alpha\in \mg^1.$ Two MC elements are called equivalent if they lie in the same $G^0$-orbit.

 \begin{defi} Let $\mg,$ $\mh$ be pro-nilpotent DG Lie algebras.
 An $L_{\infty}\text{-}$morphism $\Phi:\mg\to \mh$ is called filtered if

 \end{defi}

 \begin{defi} A filtered $L_{\infty}\text{-}$morphism $\Phi:\mg\to\mh$ of pro-nilpotent DG Lie algebras is called a filtered $L_{\infty}\text{-}$quasi-isomorphism if the induced morphisms of complexes $L_r\mg/L_{r+1}\mg\to L_r\mh/L_{r+1}\mh$ are quasi-isomorphisms.\end{defi}